iai-callgrind/iai-callgrind/README.md

 `setup` function.

-The `file` parameter goes a step further and reads the specified file line by line creating a benchmark out of each line.
+The `file` parameter goes a step further and reads the specified file line by line creating a benchmark from each line.
 The line is passed to the benchmark function as `String` or if the `setup` parameter is also present to the `setup` function.
-A small example assuming you have a file `benches/inputs` with the following content
+A small example assuming you have a file `benches/inputs` (relative paths are interpreted to the workspace root) with the following content

 ```text
 1